Getting started

 cd53cb536660a52a95f0a46d822612b71b26bcfc1831e4bec1e55b14af9baa93

-Now that you have a trust policy and a signing key-pair you can start using Sigsum.
+Now that we decided on a trust policy and generated a signing key-pair we can start using Sigsum.

 Start the monitor